New Bedford, Massachusetts: Early history

 The economy of the Pilgrim settlement in the New Bedford area was initially based around a few farming and fishing villages.
 The early Bedford Village quickly became a commercial zone and from there became a major whaling and foreign trade port.
 In the early 18th century, the Russell family purchased this area and developed it into a larger village (Joseph Russell III having made the most significant contributions).
 Age of Sail ships built in New Bedford include the schooner Caroline and whaleship Charles W. Morgan.
 By the 18th century, entrepreneurs in the area, such as whaling merchants from Nantucket, were attracted to the village and helped make it into one of the top whaling cities in the country.
-The most significant of these merchants was Joseph Rotch, who bought 10 acres (four hectares) of land in 1765 from Joseph Russell III on which he and his sons ran the family business.
+The most significant of these merchants was Joseph Rotch, who bought ten acres (four hectares) of land in 1765 from Joseph Russell III on which he and his sons ran the family business.
 Rotch moved his business to New Bedford since it would be better for refining whale oil and manufacturing candles made from whales.
 As these parts of the whaling industry had been monopolized by a merchant cartel in Boston, Newport, Rhode Island, and Providence, Rhode Island, Rotch felt that it would be better for business to handle these himself by moving to the mainland.

 The relationship between New Bedford and Nantucket allowed the two cities to dominate the whaling industry.
-In 1848 New Bedford resident Lewis Temple invented the toggling harpoon, an invention that would revolutionize the whaling industry.
-This helped make New Bedford the preeminent city in the U.S. whaling industry.
+In 1848 New Bedford resident Lewis Temple invented the toggling harpoon, an invention that revolutionized the whaling industry and helped make New Bedford its preeminent American city.
 Another factor was the increased draft of whaling ships, in part the result of greater use of steel in their construction, which made them too deep for Nantucket harbor.
 Syren, the longest lived of the clipper ships, spent over a decade transporting whale oil and whaling products to New Bedford, principally from Honolulu, and was owned for several years by William H. Besse of New Bedford.
 As a result of its control over whaling products that were used widely throughout the world (most importantly whale oil), New Bedford became one of the richest per capita cities in the world.